ChainSafe/lodestar/docs/usage/beacon-management.md

     If your node is stuck with `Searching for peers` review your network configuration to make sure your ports are open.
 <!-- prettier-ignore-end -->

+By default, Lodestar stores all configuration and chain data at the path `$XDG_DATA_HOME/lodestar/$NETWORK_NAME`.

 A young testnet should take a few hours to sync.
 If you see multiple or consistent errors in the logs, please open a [Github issue](https://github.com/ChainSafe/lodestar/issues/new) or reach out to us in [Discord](https://discord.gg/yjyvFRP).
 Just by reporting anomalies you are helping accelerate the progress of Ethereum Consensus, thanks for contributing!

 <!-- prettier-ignore-start -->
 !!! warning
     It is dangerous to expose your Beacon APIs publicly as there is no default authentication mechanism provided.
 Ensure your beacon node host is not exposing ports 8545 or 9596 outside of your internal network.
 <!-- prettier-ignore-end -->

 ### Checkpoint Sync